tedbergstrand/GripTracker/README.md

 - You are able to delete CSV files through the Web UI.
 (Note: this is irreversible).

 # Hangboard Timer
-- Pre-populated with Repeaters, A version of Eva Lopez' MaxHangz, and Emil Abrahamsson's No Hangs protocols.
+- Pre-populated with Repeaters, a version of Eva Lopez' MaxHangz, and Emil Abrahamsson's No Hangs protocols.
 - Select the exercise from the drop-down and click the Start Button.
 - Timer will begin and beep at the end of each Hang and Rest period.
 - The idea is that you'll be able to see differences in your force production over the course of the exercise.